armincosta/CryptoTraderAIHelperTool/README.md

 touch ./cmds/sell
 ```

-# Contribution and further developments
+# Free Contribution and further developments

-Your free and precious contribution for further development of this Tool IF you like it and use it:
+Your free and precious contribution for further development of this Tool IF you like it and use it is very appreciated:

  If you find this trading utility Tool helpful to gain some nice $%$ profit$ while doing your trades and want to contribute to further development, improvements and fixes, please feel FREE to send some tiny amount of crypto you gained with this tool to one of these addresses:

- BUSD (BNB smart chain BEP20): 0x35372ea66892ed35109fb381caa88b7fed75e4b2

- BTC (Bitcoin):          1K1PHeqiUFoQ6Yp8mNP6u2sZR7R23QnffQ
+ BTC (Bitcoin):          bc1q7fpjscwe3la7790nwfjw2z723zr8zg0mxu6w0e

- ETH (Ethereum ERC20):   0x35372ea66892ed35109fb381caa88b7fed75e4b2

- BNB (BNB smart chain BEP20):        0x35372ea66892ed35109fb381caa88b7fed75e4b2
+ BUSD (BNB smart chain BEP20): 0x1D6047820F00dE49a7Eb7B57E8cd58EF034324D5

- USDT (Ethereum ERC20): 0x35372ea66892ed35109fb381caa88b7fed75e4b2

- THANKS a LOT, you will not regret for getting further improvements and functionalities for your Trades
+ Thank you for using and supporting the CryptoTraderAIHelperTool